Cmint9/MRI-Brain-Tumor-Segmentation-Using-Deep-Learning./README.md

   * Scope of Work：
     * Imported and preprocessed publicly available brain MRI images.

-      Apply spatial domain filters (Gaussian, median and Wiener filters) to denoise the images.
+      Apply spatial domain filters (Gaussian, median, and Wiener filters) to denoise the images.

-      Implement frequency domain enhancement techniques using FFT and high pass filtering.
+      Implement frequency domain enhancement techniques using FFT and high-pass filtering.

       Compare and visualize the results of different denoising and enhancement methods.

       Evaluate performance using metrics such as signal-to-noise ratio (SNR) and visual inspection.

+ * Methodology：
+    * Using MATLAB and the Image Processing Toolbox.

+      Applying Spatial Filters

+      Gaussian filter for soft denoising.

+      Median filter for speckle or pretzel noise.

+      Wiener filter for adaptive filtering.

+      Apply frequency domain filters using FFT:

+      Remove low-frequency background noise.

+      Enhance edges using high-frequency emphasis.

+      Visualize using imshowpair, subgraphs, and more.

+      Optional: Add synthetic noise to compare the robustness of different methods.